restqa/restqdata/README.md

 RestQData
 ============

-> One the key challenge of test automation are the data, RestQData is a simple library to support your test automation by connecting to a specific data sheets and serve it to you as a JSON object
+> One of the key challenge of test automation is using up to data data, RestQData is a simple library to support your test automation by connecting to a specific dataset and serve it to you as a JSON object

 ---